wcamer/wcamer/README.md

 - ⚡ Fun fact: ...

 # <Your Name Here>
--->
+https://devicon.dev/ is where I found all the icons -->

 # Hello, GitHub! 👋

-I'm William, a recent grad Brigham Young University-Idaho interested in Software Development.
+I'm William, a recent Brigham Young University-Idaho graduate in Software Development.
 Welcome to my GitHub profile!

 ## About Me
 - I love how technology, when used in helpful situations, can truly improve the quality of life for people.
 In a world full of all types of influnces, I want to put my knowledge, gifts, and skills to help propel good influences and help people by providing good services and products.